LuanRT/YouTube.js/README.md

 </div>

 YouTube.js is a JavaScript client for YouTube's private API, known as "InnerTube".
-It allows you to interact with YouTube programmatically, providing access to videos, comments, live chats, streaming data and more.
-It works seamlessly across Node.js, Deno, and modern browsers.
+It allows you to interact with YouTube programmatically, providing access to videos, comments, live chats, streaming data, and more.
+Runs on Node.js, Deno, and modern browsers.

 ## Installation